vmanidev/todo-app/README.md

-# Todo App
+# To-Do App

-A simple & efficient todo application to manage your tasks easily.
+A simple & efficient To-Do application to manage your tasks easily.

 ## Features